wwhc411/myagvPro_docs/MYAGV_PRO_EN/README.md

-# myAGV Developer Guide
+# myAGV Pro Developer Guide

-Welcome to the official documentation repository for the myAGV Developer Guide!
-Our aim is to provide a comprehensive and understandable guide to help developers program and control the myAGV using various programming languages and development environments.
+Welcome to the official documentation repository for the myAGV Pro Developer Guide!
+Our aim is to provide a comprehensive and understandable guide to help developers program and control the myAGV Pro using various programming languages and development environments.

 ## Getting Started